-If my calculations are correct, I got knocked up on the first of October.
+If my calculations are correct, (and I'm positive they are, considering I've stayed awake almost every night since I found out staring at the ceiling above my bed doing maths like a mad person) I got knocked up on the first of October.
 It is now the second of December.
 That means I am sixty-two days pregnant, which is roughly ten weeks.
 There are usually forty weeks all together, right?
 I search my brain for any common knowledge I have of pregnancy.

 Ruby poked me with her fork.
-I never even noticed her join us.
+I didn't even noticed her join us.

 "Huh?"
 I looked up at her.
 She nodded at Rose.
-"Rosie is trying to talk to you, Vi."
+"Rosie is trying to talk to you, Violio."

-Rose looked at me with concerned eyes and rubbed my arm.
-"I know, Vi" she soothed gently.
+Rose looked at me with her usual concerned eyes and rubbed my arm.
+"I know, Vi," she soothed gently.
 Her kindness made me want to cry.